laraXgram/laraxgram.github.io/src/temple8.md

 <a name="extending-a-layout"></a>
 #### Extending a Layout

-When defining a child template, use the `@extends` Temple8 directive to specify which layout the child template should "inherit".
-Templates which extend a Temple8 layout may inject content into the layout's sections using `@section` directives.
+When defining a child template, use the `@extends` Template directive to specify which layout the child template should "inherit".
+Templates which extend a Template layout may inject content into the layout's sections using `@section` directives.
 Remember, as seen in the example above, the contents of these sections will be displayed in the layout using `@yield`:

 ```blade
 <!-- app/templates/child.t8.php -->